 Heading west of Melbourne to the Surf Coast and the Great Ocean Road, there’s not so many beaches that have been designated as off-leash beaches all day-long, year-round.
 One excellent dog-friendly beach as long as you visit during the winter months or early or late in the day is Fishermans Beach in Torquay.

 Fishermans Beach permits off-leash dogs all day-long during the cooler months of the year, but from December to February plus over Easter, off-leash dogs are only permitted on the sand before 9am or after 7pm, and are prohibited the rest of the day.
+Instead head immediately east to Whites Beach, on the other side of Deep Creek, which is off-leash year round.

 As the beach is ocean-facing, the water is cleaner than inside Port Phillip Bay, but may be too rough for more than a dog paddle on the edge.
 Afterwards, stop off at The Salty Dog Cafe, next to the access path to the beach.
 The cafe is very popular with dog owners, and there’s plenty of water bowls amongst the outdoor tables where dogs are permitted.